Guide

 3. Choose scalable tools

-Software tools that are ‘scalable’ let you start out with the low-cost basics and upgrade as you grow – a smart way to keep your day-one costs down with an eye to the future.
+Scalable software tools let you start with low-cost basics and upgrade as you grow, which helps keep your day-one costs down while you plan for the future.

 Xero is cloud-based accounting software that grows with your business.
 For example, Xero's payroll features automate your pay runs to make the process quick and efficient.
 And as your business grows, add a third-party payroll app to meet your expanding needs.